mjordan/islandora_westvault/README.md

 Currently the only functionality this module provides is to add the following tags to Bags created for deposit into WestVault:

-* Bag-Size: The size, in megabytes, of all files in the Bag's `data` directory.
+* `Bag-Size`: The size, in megabytes, of all files in the Bag's `data` directory.
-* Bag-Count
+* `Bag-Count`
-* Bagging-Date
+* `Bagging-Date`
-* Internal-Sender-Description: The value for this tag is taken from the object's Dublin Core `description` values.
+* `Internal-Sender-Descriptioni`: The value for this tag is taken from the object's Dublin Core `description` values.
-* Internal-Sender-Identifier: The value for this tag is the object's PID.
+* `Internal-Sender-Identifier`: The value for this tag is the object's PID.

-Source-Organization is also required by WestVault, but is not added by this module; rather, it is added by the main Islandora BagIt module if the origanization's name is added to the "Organization transferring the content" field, as illustrated below.
+`Source-Organization` is also required by WestVault, but is not added by this module; rather, it is added by the main Islandora BagIt module if the origanization's name is added to the "Organization transferring the content" field, as illustrated below.

 ## Requirements

 * [Islandora](https://github.com/islandora/islandora)

+[Islandora Bagit](https://github.com/islandora/islandora_bagit) is a soft dependency; if it is not installed, this module will do nothing.

 ## Installation